General Agentic Planning Through Simulative Reasoning with World Models: Experiments

-Another type of challenging questions for web agents is those that require gathering information about multiple entities over multiple websites.
-For instance, given the question ``\textit{What are the availabilities of the top-10 restaurants in Paris for a dinner next week?}'', an agent must first find the top-10 restaurants in Paris, then look up the availability of each restaurant, and finally compile the information into a response to the user.
-Whereas complex website navigation stresses the depth of individual websites, multi-hop, multi-website QA concerns the breadth of websites to navigate over long-horizon interactions.
+The second task category evaluates the agent's ability to gather and synthesize information from multiple sources over long-horizon interactions.
+This challenge arises broadly whenever an agent must compose partial answers from multiple locations, whether it be querying several databases, consulting multiple documents, or surveying distributed web resources.
+We instantiate this category using multi-hop, multi-website QA: given a question like ``\textit{What are the availabilities of the top-10 restaurants in Paris for a dinner next week?}'', the agent must first identify the relevant entities, then look up information about each across different sources, and finally compile the results.
+Whereas constrained navigation stresses the depth of interaction with individual interfaces, multi-hop information aggregation concerns the breadth of sources and the coherence of long-horizon reasoning.

 \paragraph{Dataset} To evaluate agent abilities for multi-hop, multi-website QA, we adopt the FanOutQA~\citep{zhu-etal-2024-fanoutqa} dataset, which consists of questions of exactly this nature.
 Due to resource constraints, we evaluate on the first 100 examples of the dev set.
 As the results show, however, the smaller sample size is sufficient to show statistically significant differences between methods.